 - A. In order to have the right to "exercise" a privilege, the licence holder must have the recent experience required to be "current" for the aviation activity.
-When the validity period expires without the license holder meeting the recent experience (currency) requirements for a specific aviation activity, the right to exercise the privilege also expires. - B. In many cases, just the performance of the required recent experience events will reinstate the right to exercise the privilege. - ➤ For example, a private pilot who has failed to make 3 takeoffs and landings in the last 90 days loses the privilege to carry passengers. - C. Currency requirements for a particular licence or rating are found in the regulations appropriate to the licence.
+When the validity period expires without the license holder meeting the recent experience (currency) requirements for a specific aviation activity, the right to exercise the privilege also expires. - B. In many cases, just the performance of the required recent experience events will reinstate the right to exercise the privilege. - C. Currency requirements for a particular licence or rating are found in the ANO(OPS)A-2 appropriate to the licence. - D. Pilot who has failed to make 3 takeoffs and landings in the last 90 days loses the privileges of the license and that is checked with the pilots flying logbook.